darellsam/Fraud-Detection-with-Machine-Learning/README.md

   • Evaluate models using metrics like accuracy, precision, recall, and F1 score.

 ## 📌 Notes
-This is an educational project and is not intended for production or financial decision-making.
+  • This is an educational project and is not intended for production or financial decision-making.

-Due to the imbalanced nature of fraud datasets, evaluation should prioritize recall over precision over accuracy.
+  • Due to the imbalanced nature of fraud datasets, evaluation should prioritize recall over precision and accuracy.

-Feel free to fork, star ⭐️, or contribute to improve this project!
+  • Feel free to fork, star ⭐️, or contribute to improve this project!